 Why is mental health important?

-Do you feel that your mental health is suffering?
-First, identify what’s causing you to believe your mental health is deteriorating.
+Before you turn to a mental health guide, first identify what’s causing you to believe your mental health is deteriorating.
 Has something happened that changed your state?
 Or are you picking up on smaller signs, like a lack of interest in things you once loved or a decline in energy?
 Are you stuck in a loop of negative thoughts or habits?

 There’s no shame in acknowledging that you’re feeling off, but it’s crucial that you recognize what you’re going through and decide to move past it.
 There’s some reason why you’re not feeling like yourself, and it’s important to get to the root cause so you can address it.

 The best thing you can do for your mental well-being is to recognize that your current state isn’t permanent.
 When you’re feeling depressed, anxious or less interested in things you used to enjoy, give yourself a moment.
 Practice breathing techniques to see if you can diffuse the situation.
-If your signs persist, try one of these techniques to foster positive mental health.
+If your signs persist, you can use other mental health tips.

 The connection between your mind and body can’t be overlooked.
 Your thoughts determine your actions, but your physicality also affects your emotions.
 If you find yourself in a depressed or stressed state, take a moment to adjust your posture.
 Stretch.
 Go outside and take a walk.
 Engage in a physical activity that you love.
-Changing your physiology can help lift your spirits and your mental health.
+Exercise and changing your physiology are key to how to maintain mental health.

 There’s a direct link between how you feel and what you eat.
-A healthy and nutritious diet is one filled with vital nutrients and minerals, like omega-3, vitamin D and magnesium that are essential building blocks that power many of your body’s key functions.
+A healthy and nutritious diet is one filled with vital nutrients and minerals, like omega-3, vitamin D and magnesium – all essential building blocks that power your body’s key functions.

 Tony’s a strong believer in making definite choices to transform your lifestyle.
 Since a proper mental health definition incorporates your overall well-being, modifying your diet is one of the best ways to develop beneficial habits around your mental health and feel better physically at the same time.

 Fasting is seen as a positive stressor that spurs the body to adapt by enhancing the renewal of cells and promoting detoxification.
 There are a few popular methods of intermittent fasting for those interested in following a regimented fasting plan.
-The 16/8 method has you eating inside of an eight-hour window and then fasting for the remaining hours in the day.
+The 16/8 method, for example, has you eating inside of an eight-hour window and then fasting for the remaining hours in the day.

-When it comes to fasting for mental health, don’t try to stress out about what plan you should follow.
-Feel free to experiment and then stick with the method that feels most natural to you and seems to give the best results.
+When it comes to fasting as a mental health tip, don’t worry about what plan to follow.
+Experiment and then stick with the method that feels most natural to you and seems to give the best results.

 Are you spending your evenings alone?
 Do you have energy that you’re unsure of what to do with?
-Is this downtime causing your mind to wander to dark places?
+Is this downtime causing your mind to wander to dark places – and making you wonder, “How can I maintain my mental health?”
 Instead of allowing a negative state to take hold, explore new activities that bolster your mental health.